felsenhower/yavl-cpp/README.md

 Validation successful!
 ```

-> :warning: **Attention: This is potentially dangerous!** `validate.sh` will compile your spec to a header, use `g++` to create a dynamic library, and `yavl-validator` will execute binary code from this library without any checks.
+> :warning: **Attention: This is potentially dangerous!** `validate.sh` will compile your spec to a header, use `g++` to create a dynamic library, and `yavl-validate-sample` will execute binary code from this library without any checks.
 Never execute this script in a working environment you don't trust 100%!
 This is purely for demonstration purposes.

 ## Dependencies